Import Trello Data to Google Sheets

 We can now enter all our values into API Connector and start importing Trello data into Google Sheets.

-- Click Run and a moment later you’ll see a list of the boards you have access to populate the TrelloBoards tab in your Google Sheet:
+- Name your request and click Run.
+A moment later you’ll see a list of the boards you have access to populate the TrelloBoards tab in your Google Sheet:

 - Experiment with endpoints and query strings as described in the documentation to see other types of Trello data.
 Pay particular attention to the board ID, as you will need this to construct many other requests.
 For example, you can see all the cards on a specific board by entering the following: